kobros-tech/documentation/content/applications/finance/fiscal_localizations/hong_kong.rst

    :alt: Hong Kong Batch Payslips

-Once you are satisfied with the Payslips, click :guilabel:`Create Draft entry` to generate a draft accounting journal entry found in the :guilabel:`Other Info` tab of the payslip.
+Once you are satisfied with the Payslips, click :guilabel:`Create Draft entry` to generate a draft journal entry found in the :guilabel:`Other Info` tab of each payslips.
-Note for batches, this accounting entry will sum up balances from all payslips.

 Individual payslips
 ~~~~~~~~~~~~~~~~~~~